 Dr. Mohammed S. Dajani

+Dr. Dajani is a Weston Fellow at The Washington Institute, founded the Wasatia movement of moderate Islam and previously worked as a professor of political science at al-Quds University in Jerusalem.
 A Jerusalem-born scholar and peace activist, Dr. Dajani holds doctorate degrees from the University of Texas and University of South Carolina.
 He is the founding director of the Jerusalem Studies and Research Institute, chair of the board of directors of the House of Water and Environment in Ramallah, and a member of the board of directors of the Jerusalem International YMCA.
 He has written extensively on Arab culture and politics, including an International Herald Tribune op-ed.

 Most Rev. Bishop William Shomali

 Auxiliary Bishop and Patriarchal Vicar for Jordan

 Dr. Joan Lurie